Sobeston/zig.guide/chapter-1.md

 `comptime_float` is also available, which internally is an `f128`.
 These cannot be coerced to integers, even if they hold an integer value.

-Types in zig are values of the type `type`.
+Types in Zig are values of the type `type`.
 These are available at compile time.
 We have previously encountered them by checking `@TypeOf` and comparing with other types, but we can do more.

 ```zig
 test "branching on types" {